HDembinski/numba-stats/README.md

 ## Plans for version 1.0

-Version v1.0 (not there yet) will introduce breaking changes to the API.
+Version v1.0 will introduce breaking changes to the API.
+Users are recommended to update their code.
 ```
 # before v0.8
 from numba_stats import norm_pdf